robinhood/faust/docs/userguide/settings.rst

 A buffer size of 131_072 may let you process over 30,000 events a second as a baseline, but be careful with a buffer size that large when you also send messages or update tables.

-The next version of Faust will take advantage of Kafka transactions to remove the bottleneck of sending messages on commit.

 .. setting:: stream_recovery_delay